Infrastructure & Equipment

 Vessels

-From 2014 to 2023, the demand for tankers has steadily increased as a result of improved terminal facilities and higher demand for fuel and vegetable oil imports.
+From 2014 to 2023, demand for tankers has steadily increased as a result of improved terminal facilities and higher demand for fuel and vegetable oil imports.

 Cargo

-Over the last five years, the liquid bulk terminal has recorded significant growth in national fuel imports — particularly with increased tank storage capacity and the commissioning of the new Camel Oil terminal, with 46,200-ton storage capacity.
+Over the last five years, the liquid bulk terminal has recorded significant growth in national fuel imports, particularly with increased tank storage capacity and the commissioning of the new Camel Oil terminal, with 46,200-ton storage capacity.

-Port of Nacala Features
+Port of Nacala Characteristics

-North Quay: Total length of 710m, including one dedicated container berth (400m, 14m draft), one liquid bulk berth (10m draft), and one multipurpose berth.
-Includes a 4,000m² warehouse with 9,000-ton storage capacity.
+• North Quay: Total length of 710m, with a dedicated container berth (400m, 14m draft), one liquid bulk berth (10m draft), and one multipurpose berth.
+Includes a 4,000m2 warehouse with 9,000-ton capacity.